News agency: History

+Big Three agencies

+Three international news agencies are commonly referred to as the "Big Three" because of their historical prominence, global reach, and central role in the international news ecosystem: Associated Press (AP), Reuters, and Agence France-Presse (AFP).
+All three trace their origins to the mid-19th century and continue to operate extensive worldwide news-gathering networks.
+Until the 1980s, this group was often expanded to include United Press International (UPI), forming what was commonly described as a "Big Four".
+At that time, these four agencies were estimated to provide more than 90% of the foreign news published by newspapers worldwide.

+Together, AP, Reuters, and AFP form the core of the international wholesale news market.
+They primarily focus on public affairs, politics, and business, while also covering selected areas of sports and entertainment.
+Their reporting generally follows a neutral editorial style and employs a standardized and non-interpretive approach to news writing, emphasizing key factual elements at the beginning of news stories, followed by supporting details and background information.

+Beyond the Big Three, two other international news agencies have emerged as leading global actors.
+Bloomberg News, founded in New York in 1990, specializes in financial and business reporting and maintains a global network of correspondents concentrated in major financial centers.
+Xinhua News Agency, a state-owned agency based in China and founded in 1931, has experienced significant expansion in recent decades and now rivals other major international agencies in terms of size, scope, and global reach.

+Organizational models

 Commercial services

 News agencies can be corporations that sell news (e.g., PA Media, Thomson Reuters, dpa and United Press International).
 Commercial newswire services charge businesses to distribute their news (e.g., Business Wire, GlobeNewswire, PR Newswire, PR Web, and Cision).

 The major news agencies generally prepare hard news stories and feature articles that can be used by other news organizations with little or no modification, and then sell them to other news organizations.
 They provide these articles in bulk electronically through wire services (originally they used telegraphy; today they frequently use the Internet).
 Corporations, individuals, analysts, and intelligence agencies may also subscribe.

 Other agencies work cooperatively with large media companies, generating their news centrally and sharing local news stories the major news agencies may choose to pick up and redistribute (e.g., Associated Press (AP), Agence France-Presse (AFP) or the Indian news agency PTI).

 Government funded

 Governments may also control news agencies: China (Xinhua), Russia (TASS), and several other countries have government-funded news agencies which also use information from other agencies as well.